Articles

 1. Make the branding instantly visible

-Branding tends to be essential in an e-commerce user interface design, especially if stakeholders want to use the digital product as the additional flow of customer attraction.
+Branding tends to be essential in an e-commerce user interface design, especially if stakeholders want to use the digital product as an additional flow of customer attraction.
 Moreover, identity integrated thoughtfully into the interface is an effective way to increase brand awareness.
 The time taken for proper market and user research, target audience definition, competition analysis and development of brand identity on the basis of all that data by a professional designer is a worthy investment.
 If that’s done before launching the process of UI design, the product gets higher chances of becoming recognizable faster and easier.

 MascotsMascots are images, usually personified, which often represent the brand, product, or service identity and can be its symbolic convention in all the applications or websites.
 Mascots push the limits of personification and give the chance to create unexpected combinations of elements or make fantastic and non-existing characters alive.
 A mascot becomes the element of identity and inter-connector between the user and the product.
 In many cases, it is the basic element of communication and interaction delivering the necessary message to the user.